dokutan/rgb_keyboard/README.md

 ### --kernel-driver option

-On some systems libusb might no be able to properly detach the kernel driver, an the program will fail to open the keyboard.
+On some systems libusb might no be able to properly detach the kernel driver, and the program will fail to open the keyboard.
 The --kernel-driver option skips this step and is intended for better compatibility.

 ## GUI